 What is the Sanctuary Advisory Council and its role in this review?+

-Sanctuary Advisory Councils are community-based advisory groups established to provide advice and recommendations to the superintendents of the national marine sanctuaries.
-Councils also serve as liaisons between their constituents in the community and sanctuaries.
+Sanctuary Advisory Councils are volunteer community advisory groups established to provide advice and recommendations to the superintendents of the national marine sanctuaries.
+Councils serve as liaisons between their constituents in the community and sanctuaries.
 The Florida Keys National Marine Sanctuary Advisory Council has seats representing boating, fishing, tourism, research, and other stakeholder interests as well as non-voting government seats from federal and state agencies.

-In 2011, the Florida Keys National Marine Sanctuary Advisory Council voted to embark on a multi-year comprehensive review of sanctuary marine zones and regulations in response to concerns raised by the public and recent findings from scientific research on the degraded conditions of some habitats in the Florida Keys marine environment.
-The Florida Keys National Marine Sanctuary Condition Report 2011 showed that pressure from increasing coastal populations, ship and boat groundings, marine debris, poaching, and climate change are critically threatening the health of the Florida Keys ecosystem.
+In 2011, the Florida Keys National Marine Sanctuary Advisory Council requested NOAA begin its review of sanctuary marine zones and regulations in response to concerns raised by the public and recent findings from scientific research on the degraded conditions of some habitats in the Florida Keys marine environment.
+The Florida Keys National Marine Sanctuary Condition Report showed pressure from increasing coastal populations, ship and boat groundings, marine debris, poaching, and climate change were critically threatening the health of the Florida Keys ecosystem.
 The report highlighted that human actions continue to negatively affect the habitat and living resources of the sanctuary, but may be improved with long-term management efforts, regulatory compliance, and community involvement.

-During the marine zone and regulatory review, and with extensive involvement from the public, the sanctuary and its advisory council will evaluate whether existing management strategies, including regulations and marine zones, are sufficient to address threats to marine resources and if new or expanded protection strategies are warranted to better address these threats.
+During the marine zone and regulatory review, and with extensive involvement from the public, the sanctuary and its advisory council evaluate whether existing management strategies, including regulations and marine zones, address threats to marine resources and consider if changes are warranted to better address these threats.

 What are the marine zoning and regulatory review goals, objectives, and principles adopted by the Florida Keys National Marine Sanctuary Advisory Council?+

-At its December 2011 meeting, the Sanctuary Advisory Council voted unanimously to adopt goals and objectives, as well as principles to guide the marine zoning and regulatory review process which starts in 2012.
+At its December 2011 meeting, the Sanctuary Advisory Council voted unanimously to adopt a draft set of goals and objectives, as well as principles to guide the marine zoning and regulatory review process which started in 2012.